 Despite my recent success, the GNIS database still does not list ALL cemeteries.
 Luckily, I found another source of possible information.

 The POI Factory is an online service that provides exact geographic coordinates to owners of GPS devices, including anyone who owns a cell phone with a GPS app installed.
 (The letters “POI” apparently stand for “Points Of Interest.”)
 The web site has more than one million locations in the database with everything from highway rest areas to state parks to fast food restaurants.
-There’s even a list of the locations of 3,484 Red Light Camera intersections and 1,861 Speed Cameras.
+These Points of Interest include a lot of cemeteries.
+There’s even a list of the locations of thousands of Red Light Camera intersections and Speed Cameras.
 That last list is updated weekly.
-The database also includes a lot of cemeteries.

 Like the GNIS database mentioned earlier, not every cemetery is listed in the POI Factory.
 However, if I cannot find a cemetery’s location in one database, I’d quickly look in another.